Rita Mestokosho: Writer and poet

 Rita Mestokosho has published poems in several international journals and regularly participates in meetings of writers of the native language, at international festivals of literature and poetry and at book fairs.

 In 1995, she published her first poetry book, Eshi Uapataman Nukum.
 In 2010, Swedish publishing company Beijbom Books re-published this work in Innu, French and Swedish.
 She was quoted in a speech by J.M.G.
 Le Clézio before his Nobel prize acceptance on universal literature.
 Christophe Premat show how the issue of survivance is important in Mestokosho's work and how it relates to resilience by comparing her work with the one of Naomi Fontaine.

 Another feature of Mestokosho's poetry is her use of bilingual editions.
 Nicolas Beauclair has analyzed her writings and describes her poetry as an "epistemic mobilization" using another language to decolonizing borders.
 She is also the first person writing in Innu and French according to The Routledge Companion to Transnational American Studies.

-Her latest book, Née de la pluie et de la terre, was published in September 2014.
+Her next book, Née de la pluie et de la terre, was published in September 2014.